-6.01 PRESIDING OFFICER

-The president, or in his absence a vice-president, shall preside over annual general meetings, special meetings and executive committee meetings.
+6.01 PRESIDING OFFICER.
+The president, or in his absence a vice-president, shall preside over annual general meetings, special meetings, and executive committee meetings.
+There is no requirement for a formal quorum.
+The presiding officer will move that the meeting begin.

-6.02 PROCEDURE

-Meetings shall be conducted in accordance with generally accepted Parliamentary practice.
+6.02 PROCEDURE.
+Meetings shall be conducted in accordance with the generally accepted parliamentary practices The most recent edition of Roberts Rules shall be the document of reference.

-6.03 ANNUAL GENERAL MEETING

-The annual general meeting shall be held at a place, date and time determined by the Executive Committee.
-Written Notice of Meeting shall be given by the secretary so as to reasonably reach members by ordinary mail not less than forty-five (45) days in advance of such meeting.
+6.03 ANNUAL GENERAL MEETINGS.
+The annual general meeting shall be held at a place, date and time determined by the Executive Committee in consultation with the staff of the Director RCAC.
+A Written Notice of Meeting shall be given by the secretary to reach members forty-five (45) days in advance of such meeting.

-6.04 SPECIAL MEETINGS
+6.04 SPECIAL MEETINGS.
 Special meetings may be called by the president or in his absence by a vice-president.
-Notice of such special meeting shall be given by the secretary by the most expeditious means so as to reasonably reach members not less than ten (10) days in advance of such meeting.
+Notice of such special meeting shall be given by the secretary not less than ten (10) days in advance of such meeting.

-6.05 VOTING RIGHTS
+6.05 VOTING RIGHTS.
 Each member of Council is entitled to one (1) vote.
-Should an individual have the right to sit on Council in more than one capacity, he shall have one (1) vote only.
-Members must be present in order to vote.
+Should an individual have the right to sit on Council in more than one capacity, he or she shall have one (1) vote only.
+Members must be present to vote.
 In the event of a tie vote, the presiding officer shall cast the deciding ballot.

-6.06 EXECUTIVE COMMITTEE MEETINGS
+6.06 EXECUTIVE COMMITTEE MEETINGS.
 Executive committee meetings may be called by the president, or by two members of the committee.
-Adequate time must be allowed for members to be present, but even when not present, members shall be informed of all motions and be given the opportunity to vote either by mail, by telephone or email.
+Adequate time must be allowed for members to be present in person or electronically.
+As soon as reasonably possible, absent members shall be informed by the committee's secretary of all motions and be given the opportunity to vote either by telephone or e-mail.
 Meetings may be held via electronic means with the approval of all concerned.

-6.07 MINUTES

-Minutes of the annual general meetings, special meetings and executive committee meetings shall be entered in the books kept for that purpose by the secretary-treasurer and shall be open for inspection by members.
+6.07 MINUTES.
+Minutes of the annual general meetings, special meetings and executive committee meetings shall be distributed electronically by the secretary.